Skip to content

 Multitenancy

-• Supported locales (config('localizer.supported_locales')): the static union, evaluated at boot time.
-Drives route registration - every locale here gets a registered route variant.
-Cannot change per request without breaking route:cache compatibility.
+• Supported locales (config('localizer.supported_locales')): static union, evaluated at boot.
+Drives route registration.
+Cannot change per request without breaking route:cache.

-• Active locales (runtime): the subset the user is allowed to reach in the current request.
-Defaults to the supported set.
-Can be narrowed at runtime via Localizer::setActiveLocales([...]).
+• Active locales (runtime): subset the user can reach in the current request.
+Defaults to supported.
+Narrow via Localizer::setActiveLocales([...]).

-• Default locale (runtime): which locale is the unprefixed one when hide_default_locale is on.
+• Default locale (runtime): which locale is unprefixed when hide_default_locale is on.
 Defaults to config('app.fallback_locale').
-Can be overridden per request via Localizer::setActiveDefaultLocale(...).
+Override per request via Localizer::setActiveDefaultLocale(...).

-The classic use case: in a multi-tenant app, each tenant exposes a different subset of the globally supported locales - and possibly a different default language.
-Tenant A allows en + de with en default, Tenant B allows en + fr + es with fr default.
-Configure the union of all locales in supported_locales, then narrow + redefine the default per request in middleware.
+Use case: each tenant exposes a different subset of the globally supported locales, possibly with a different default.
+Configure the union in supported_locales, narrow + redefine the default per request.

 php